-About two months into 2021, to say that investing has become something of a hot topic might be a bit of an understatement.
-Of course, I’m referring to the rise (and fall) of Gamestop ($GME) during the last week of January 2021.
-Despite an unprecedented number of people getting aboard the Gamestop hype-train, and my fear of missing out–my fear of losing money prevented me from hopping aboard.
-Naturally, I watched the whole thing play out from the sidelines like so many others.
+In late January, investing became an even more hot button topic than it usually is.
+Of course, I’m referring to the rise (and fall) of Gamestop ($GME).
+Despite an unprecedented number of people getting aboard the Gamestop hype-train, and my fear of missing out — my fear of losing money prevented me from hopping aboard.
+Instead, I watched the whole crazy thing play out from the sidelines like so many others.

 What is Domain Investing?

 In the most basic terms, domain investing (or domain flipping or even domaining) is when a person registers or purchases a domain with the intention of monetizing that domain by selling it another person or company at a future date.
 Even if you are not familiar with Domain Investing, you may have seen a domain that was invested in.
 When you do a domain search, and you get an Aftermarket domain result which is priced higher or labeled ‘Premium’, that domain is currently being held by an investor.

 Monetizing a domain can happen in a few different forms (parking and advertising, building a real brand and website or just selling on the name), but we’re going to focus on domain flipping.
 Domain Flipping is the strategy of purchasing domains and holding it for a period of time, with the intent of selling it on for a profit.

 Unlike many other investment vehicles, simply waiting for the value of a domain to increase over time isn’t always enough, and isn’t even likely to work in many cases.
 Domain investing can be a time-consuming process.
 You’ll need to be proactive in finding domains that could hold value or are undervalued, identify trends that will lead to an increase in value for the domains you hold, and capitalize on those windows to maximize profit.